-Exempt Employees will be entitled to the following paid holidays: New Year's Day, Martin Luther King Jr Day, Presidents Day, Memorial Day, Emancipation Day, Independence Day, Labor Day, Veteran's Day, Thanksgiving, day after Thanksgiving, Christmas Eve, Christmas, New Year's Day.
+Exempt Employees will be entitled to the following paid holidays: New Year's Day, Martin Luther King Jr. Day, President's Day, Memorial Day, Emancipation Day, Independence Day, Labor Day, Veteran's Day, Thanksgiving, the day after Thanksgiving, Christmas Eve, and Christmas Day.

-Non-exempt Employees: Personnel that are physically on duty on a listed holiday will receive overtime pay for the actual hours worked on the day of the holiday.
+Non-exempt Employees: Personnel that actually work on the above listed holidays will receive overtime pay (1.5 times the employee's regular hourly rate) for the actual hours worked on the day of the holiday.

 Administrative staff: Administrative staff will receive holiday pay at their regular pay rate.
-If a holiday falls on a weekend, the staff member will take the Friday or Monday around the holiday off.
+If a holiday falls on a weekend, the staff member will take the Friday or Monday around the holiday off, as approved by the Fire Chief or his/her designee.